FIND A CHURCH NEAR YOU

 Fun for Kids

 Our Kids Ministry is an inviting, fun, age and developmentally appropriate space for your kids.
 There is programming each service for all ages.
 Kids learn through play, worship, large group lessons and small group time for making friends and applying the lesson to their lives.
-Follow the Kids Space signs and you will find your way to the fun.
 In an effort to keep all kids safe, we background check every adult volunteer and use electronic check-in.
-We will meet you at our Kids Space guest-service desk to help you get started.
+We will meet you at our Kids Ministry guest-service area to help you get started.

 Our worship services typically last about 70 minutes, and are centered on the gospel – who Jesus is and what He has done.
 You can expect a time of communion in the center of our service.
 You can also expect dynamic, gospel-centered worship in music and preaching.